pongpon-tienthong/spring5-joke-app/README.md

 # Spring Boot Joke App
-This is Spring Boot web application displays a random Chuck Norris Joke on the index.
+This is Spring Boot web application displays a random Chuck Norris's Joke on the index.